TheBrunchBunch/CapstoneProject/README.md

 - If the data **does not include** the `group` field:
     - Set `strict_group=False` (default)
     - Keep the above lines **commented out**, so the graph builder will skip sequential modeling.

+### 5. User Interface
+- Open any IDE that contains python interpreter, such as, VScode or Pycharm.
+Type in two instruct in the terminal, run the file "App.tsx":
+   - npm install
+   - npm run dev
+Webpage can be view in : http://localhost:5173/ since we don't have server